tonymullen/meanjs-calendar/README.md

     npm install bower -g

 You can use `wiredep` to add the necessary dependencies to our assets file automatically.
-Modify line 444 in your `gulpfile.js` file to add the `wiredep` task to the default `gulp` task, like this:
+Modify the default task in your `gulpfile.js` file to add the `wiredep` task to the default `gulp` task, like this (you should find the default task towards the bottom of the gulpfile):

     // Run the project in development mode gulp.task('default', function (done) {